New York City Department of Sanitation311

 NYCHA residents should contact their building super.

-You give us your yard waste and food scraps, we turn it into compost, and then give it back!
-We send your compostable material to one of several processing facilities in the region, depending on where the material was collected.
+Your compostable material is brought to one of several processing facilities in the region, depending on where it was collected:

 Any sites that currently receive DSNY collection for recycling and trash must separate their yard waste, food scraps, and food-soiled paper from the trash.
 These locations are welcome to compost their food scraps and yard waste on-site.
 This mandate requires that this material be separated from trash if set out for DSNY collection.